jayrambhia/jayrambhia.github.com/_posts/2018-05-17-android-fileprovider.markdown

 # Read a file

-To reaa a file from external storage, your app needs to have `READ_EXTERNAL_STORAGE` permission (or `WRITE_EXTERNAL_STORAGE` permission).
+To read a file from external storage, your app needs to have `READ_EXTERNAL_STORAGE` permission (or `WRITE_EXTERNAL_STORAGE` permission).
 But we can leverage Storage Access Framework, other apps (gallery, file explorer, etc) to let user a pick a file that they want to use.
 Reading from internal storage or cache directory does not require any system permissions.

 ## Reading from external storage